Model courts decide 92 cases till April 25

 ISLAMABAD: The proceedings of cases being adjudicated upon by 116 model courts throughout Pakistan is in progress and decided on Thursday April 25 some 92 cases.

+During the proceedings, all the courts recorded statements of some 556 witnesses and awarded death sentences to 3 accused and life imprisonment to some 9 accused.

-Similarly, some other 26 accused have been sent to prison for 73 years, seven months and 3 days respectively besides imposing a fine Rs2.38 million Since 116 model courts have started functioning across the country, cases are being heard on daily basis.
-These model courts have been established with the directives of CJP.
-In accordance with his instruction, modern method of proceedings had been adopted to decide old cases of murder and narcotics.
+Similarly, some other 26 accused have been sent to prison for 73 years, seven months and 3 days respectively besides imposing a fine Rs2.38 million.

 ISLAMABAD: The proceedings of cases being adjudicated upon by 116 model courts throughout Pakistan is in progress and decided on Thursday April 25 some 92 cases.

+During the proceedings, all the courts recorded statements of some 556 witnesses and awarded death sentences to 3 accused and life imprisonment to some 9 accused.

-Similarly, some other 26 accused have been sent to prison for 73 years, seven months and 3 days respectively besides imposing a fine Rs2.38 million Since 116 model courts have started functioning across the country, cases are being heard on daily basis.
-These model courts have been established with the directives of CJP.
-In accordance with his instruction, modern method of proceedings had been adopted to decide old cases of murder and narcotics.
+Similarly, some other 26 accused have been sent to prison for 73 years, seven months and 3 days respectively besides imposing a fine Rs2.38 million.